avakkachen/maas-analytics-android-sdk/README.md

 {
     // Start a timed event like so:
     PwAnalyticsModule.startTimedEvent(this, "My Awesome Game - Level 1");
-    // 'this' refers to a context
+    // 'This' refers to a context.
 }

 public void endLevel()
 {
-	// And end a timed event pass in the same event name like so:
+	// To end a timed event, pass in the same event name like so:
 	PwAnalyticsModule.endTimedEvent(this, "My Awesome Game - Level 1");
-  // 'This' referes to a context.
+  // 'This' refers to a context.
 }
 ```